duncanhkc/nfs-client-provisioner-helm/README.md

 This helm chart is duplicated and modified from https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client.
 There may be many nfs client provisioner needed.
-Use {app}-values.yaml for different deployments if the templates could remain the same.
+Use {app}-{profile}-values.yaml for different deployments. e.g. eck-uat-values.yaml

 ---
 (Below is the original README.md)